 While serving on a jury or testifying as a witness, employees are required to advise their Department Head about their availability for work each day.
 Employees who are released from jury duty or witness testimony during the work day are expected to report to work immediately.

 3.3 Military Leave

-The County will comply with all applicable federal, state and local laws providing military leave and benefit protections to employees.
-Questions or requests for leave should be directed to the employee's Department Head.
+The County will comply with all applicable federal, state and local laws providing military leave and benefit protections to eligible employees.
+Please direct any questions or requests for leave to your Department Head.